soumyadipdas37/finescoop.github.io/source/_posts/covid_infections_continue_alarming_rise_with_1108_cases_in_last_24_hours.md

 He said countries in others parts of the world were already experiencing a second wave, adding it was \'a very serious threat\', while fellow Tory Tobias Ellwood said \'draconian action\' could be needed if the public do not stick to social distancing rules.
 It comes as SAGE - the government\'s advisory group on scientific emergencies - has estimated up to 81,000 people could die from Covid-19 this winter in the very worst case scenario.
 In other British coronavirus news today
-Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland MAGA caravan sprays \'ball bearings\' at BLM protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer
-\'Illegal rave\' in Banwen South Wales sees crowds dancing in field Private bullet plane revealed Otto Aviation Group LLC Windsurfer rescued after telescope user spotted him in difficulty French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Anti-lockdown protesters gather in Trafalgar Square Police turn up at quarantine breaking house party in Leeds
+Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer MAGA caravan sprays \'ball bearings\' at BLM protesters in Portland Russian war planes get unnervingly close to American B-52 Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head